hezion15272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 7-file creates a file that contains a text Holberton School

 file 8-cwd_state writes the results of the command ls -la in a file

+file 9-duplicate_last_line duplicates the last line of the iacta